 Scareware attacks use pop-up ads to frighten a user into thinking their system is infected with a computer virus, and that they need to purchase the offered anti-virus software to protect themselves.
 Instead, the software itself is malicious, infecting the user’s system with the very viruses they were trying to prevent.

 Baiting uses a false promise — an online ad for a free game or deeply discounted software, or even a thumb drive mailed to you or left on the ground in the company parking lot — to trick the victim into revealing sensitive personal and financial information, or to get them to click on a malicious link or open a malicious file to infect their system with malware or ransomware.

 Also known as voice phishing, vishing employs the telephone or VoIP (voice over internet protocol) technology.
 This type of attack is most commonly used against the elderly.
 Attackers may, for instance, claim to be a family member who needs an immediate money transfer to get themselves out of trouble.
 They might also pose as a charity, especially after a natural disaster, to solicit money.

-Tailgating is an attempt to gain unauthorised physical access to secure spaces on company premises through coercion or deception.
-Organisations should be particularly sensitive to the possibility of recently terminated employees returning to the office using a key card that is still active, for example.
+Tailgating is an attempt to gain unauthorized physical access to secure spaces on company premises through coercion or deception.
+Organizations should be particularly sensitive to the possibility of recently terminated employees returning to the office using a key card that is still active, for example.